PedroAlvCha/ud918-readable/README.md

 ## Installation Instructions

-This application was created with `create-react-app` and requires only npm install and npm start to get it installed and launched.
+This application was created with facebook's `create-react-app` and requires only npm install and npm start to get it installed and launched.

 1. Clone or download this project to a folder or directory.
 2. Once downloaded, open a terminal on the directory and type `npm install` to install.